 Tamerlane, who is known in Uzbekistan as Amir Timur, or Timur the Great, but Tamerlane was from the epithet of Timur the Lame.
 He was one of history’s greatest and cruelest conquerors.
 His Turkish and Mongol army is said to have killed 17 million men, women and children in his 14th-century rampage across Asia from the Black Sea to Delhi.

 He was born April 8th 1336 in Balkh, now Afghanistan, then one the principal stops along the Silk Road that traversed from India passed through Peshawar to Taxila Pakistan and then went through the Khyber Pass to Bamiyan and across the Hindu Kush to Balkh.
-From Balkh, the Great Central highway led east along the Wakhan Corridor and through the Pamirs to China, or north to Termez and onwards to Central Asia.
-Bamiyan, itself some 2,500 m above sea level, was the approximate halfway point of an arduous journey across the country.
+From Balkh, the Great Central highway led east along the Wakhan Corridor and through the Pamirs to China, or north to Termez and onward to Central Asia to Bamiyan, itself some 2,500 m above sea level, the approximate halfway point of an arduous journey across the country.

 After Akcha, the colour of the landscape changed from lead to aluminium, pallid and deathly, as if the sun had been sucking away its gaiety for thousands and thousands of years; for this now was the plain of Balkh, and Balkh they say is the oldest city in the world¹….and “Home of the Aryan Race”².
 (Robert Byron)